-- (a) The US agrees to support the transition to the GD, and creates the GCB. - (b) The Fed agrees to redeem each GD for a USD during the transition period.
+- (a) The US agrees to support the transition to the GD, and creates the GCB. - (b) The Fed agrees to redeem each GD for a USD during a defined transition period.
 This ensures that the GD immediately has value.
-All financial systems that use the USD and Eurodollars are adapted to use the GD during the transition period. - (c) US government debt to foreign nations is effectively erased: all US Treasuries and USD currently held in foreign government reserves are replaced by GD bonds and GD on the new global reserve.
-This can be thought of as a soft default on US debt to foreigners.
-This compensates the US and strengthens the Global Dollar. - (d) The Fed's account at the new global reserve is initialized with some large number of bonds and GD.
-This sweetens the deal for the US and ensures that it remains committed to the GD system.
+All financial systems that use the USD and Eurodollars are adapted to use the GD during this transition period. - (c) US government debt to foreign nations is restructured: all US Treasuries and USD currently held in foreign government reserves are replaced by GD bonds and GD on the new global reserve.
+This compensates the US and strengthens the Global Dollar. - (d) The Fed's account at the new global reserve is initialized with a significant allocation of bonds and GD, incentivizing US commitment and ensuring US influence within the GD system.